f3d-app/f3d/doc/user/02-SUPPORTED_FORMATS.md

 | Smoothed Best Estimate of Trajectory      | `.sbet`                                        | No         | NONE              | NO                | `pdal`    | `SBET`                  |
 | Esri Scene Layer Package                  | `.slpk`                                        | No         | NONE              | NO                | `pdal`    | `SLPK`                  |

-Streaming support refers to the ability to read from stdin and requires specifying the reader name, see [the examples](03-OPTIONS.md#piping).
+Streaming support means that F3D can read from stdin when you specify the reader name.
+See [the examples](03-OPTIONS.md#piping).

-If a format supports streaming, then its header content will be checked before trying to open it.
+If a format supports streaming, F3D checks its header content before trying to open it.
 Use `--force-reader` to ignore the header content check.

-To get accurate information for your own build of F3D, using the [dedicated option](03-OPTIONS.md), `--list-readers`.
+To get accurate information for your own build of F3D, use the [dedicated option](03-OPTIONS.md), `--list-readers`.

 ## Reader options

-Readers can provide option that can be set using the `-D/--define` [command line option](03-OPTIONS.md).
+Readers can provide options.
+Set them using the `-D/--define` [command line option](03-OPTIONS.md).
 eg: `-DVDB.downsampling_factor=0.5` or using the `set_reader_option` [command](07-COMMANDS.md).

-For booleans, 0 means false, not 0 means true.
-Unsigned int will interpret anything that is not a non-negative integer as the default value.
+For booleans, 0 means false and any other value means true.
+Unsigned int interprets anything that is not a non-negative integer as the default value.

 | Plugin   | Option Name                | Argument Type  | Description                                                                          |
 | -------- | -------------------------- | -------------- | ------------------------------------------------------------------------------------ |